xcore/sc_multi_uart/doc/Example Applications.rst

     * CMOS TTL
     * RS-232

 By default, this Slice Card uses the RS-232 levels.
 In order to use the CMOS TTL levels, short J3 pins (25-26) of the Slice Card.
 At a time, only one voltage level type can be used for all 8 UART channels (RS-232 or CMOS TTL).
-When using the RS-232 levels, UART device pins must be connected to J4 of Multi-UART Slice Card.
+When using the RS-232 levels, UART device pins must be connected to J4 of MUART Slice Card.
 When using TTL levels, UART device pins must be connected to J3 of Multi-UART Slice Card (along with J3 25-26 pins shorted).
-UART information of Multi-UART Slice Card is as follows:
+UART information of MUART Slice Card is as follows:

 .. _table_connector_breakout: